thekompanee/chamber/README.md

 end
 ```

-but that looks awful and isn't very idomatic.
+but that looks awful and isn't very idiomatic.

 To solve this problem, Chamber reviews all of your settings values and, if they
 are any of the following exact strings (case insensitive):